-There are times throughout every day of your life when you have to make a choice of whether to use good etiquette or be the person everyone avoids.
+There are times throughout every day of your life when you have to make a choice of whether to use good etiquette or be that person that friends and family start avoiding.
 Even under the most trying of situations, it isn’t that much more difficult to be well mannered, and you’ll ultimately feel better later if you do the right thing.

 Be Friendly and Polite